-The problem of maternalfetal conflict for ethics and law
+The problem of maternal-fetal conflict for ethics and law

-What moral obligations do pregnant women have towards the fetuses they carry and should these moral obligations be enforced or encouraged by law and policy?
-This question is a very difficult one ethically and legally as it involves weighing the interests of a women with the interests of the child she intends to bring to birth.
-Even those of us who hold that abortion is ethically permissible may have serious problems with the notion that women do not have any moral obligations to protect the children they bring to birth.
+What moral obligations do pregnant individuals have towards the fetuses they carry and should these moral obligations be enforced or encouraged by law and policy?

+This question is a very difficult one ethically and legally as it involves weighing the interests of an individual with the interests of the child she intends to bring to birth.
+Even those of us who hold that abortion is ethically permissible may have serious problems with the notion that those who become pregnant do not have any moral obligations to protect the children they bring to birth.